tsgates/arch-wiki-markdown/wiki/Pacman_Rosetta.md

 apt-file search <filename>

-rug what-provides

 zypper what-provides zypper wp

 equery belongs (only installed packages); pfl

-Display packages which require X to be installed, aka show reverse/ dependencies. rug's what-requires can operate on more than just package names.
+Display packages which require X to be installed, aka show reverse/ dependencies.

 pacman -Sii

 yum resolvedep

-apt-cache rdepends
+apt-cache rdepends / aptitude search ~Dpattern

-rug what-requires

 IN PROGRESS

 equery depends

 Display packages which conflict with given expression (often package).
-Search can be used as well to mimic this function. rug's what-conflicts function operates on more than just package names
+Search can be used as well to mimic this function.

 (none)

 repoquery --whatconflicts

-rug info-conflicts rug what-conflicts
+aptitude search '~Cpattern'

 IN PROGRESS